Softr vs Airtable pricing: Which is the better value in 2026?

 Choose Airtable if your team is small, your core use case is data management, and everyone editing is internal.
 The Free or Team plan can provide a solid value at this scale.

-Choose Softr (instead of or on top of Airtable) the moment you need external users, client portals, real permissions, a polished interface, and multiple editors working on the same apps and data.
+Choose Softr (instead of or on top of Airtable) when you need external users, client portals, real permissions, a polished interface, and multiple editors working on the same apps and data.

 Try Softr free and start building business apps, databases, and workflows with the AI Co-Builder today.